interestingforked/shushud/readme.md

 **Time sensitive data**

 In order to maintain real-time invoices, The Vault requires provider data ASAP.
-To do this we will ask the the provider to POST billable events to our API within a specified time frame.
+To do this we will ask the provider to POST billable events to our API within a specified time frame.
 Events will fail validation if the POST occurs at a time that is 6 hours greater than the event's created_at field.

 The Vault will also invalidate events that are submitted 6 hours after the end of a period.
 The end of a period is most often the final second in a month.